ENC0025 Developmental Writing II and

 |Corequisites:||There are no corequisites for this course.|

 Designed for the prospective educator, this course provides the opportunity to explore issues of diversity, including an understanding of the influence of exceptionalities, culture, family, gender, sexual orientation, socioeconomic status, religion, language of origin, ethnicity, and age upon the educational experience.
 Students will explore personal attitudes toward diversity and exceptionalities.
-Students will be provided information on the Florida Educator Accomplished Practices, Sunshine State Standards, and the Professional Educator Competencies.
+Students will be provided information on the Florida Educator Accomplished Practices, Florida Standards, and the Professional Educator Competencies.
 A minimum of 15 hours of field-experience working with diverse populations of children and youth in schools or similar settings is required.
 The field experience should not be via virtual modes of film or Internet.

 |Supplemental Materials:||Additional materials may be assigned by the instructor to supplement the required materials. -->|